nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Setting project list as default view: `project -v`

-Sets `ProjectList` to be the default view when application is re-opened.
+Sets list of projects to be the default view when application is re-opened.

 Format: `project -v`

 ### Adding a client : `client -a`

-Adds a client to the list of clients and to the specified existing project.
+Adds a client to the AddressBook.
 A unique client ID will be automatically generated.

 Format: `client -a n/CLIENT_NAME p/PROJECT_ID [m/CLIENT_MOBILE] [e/CLIENT_EMAIL]`

-* Adds the client to `ClientList` and to the project with the specified `PROJECT_ID`.
+* Adds the client to the list of clients and to the project with the specified `PROJECT_ID`.
+* `CLIENT_NAME` must only contain alphanumeric characters (cannot be empty or start with a space).
+* `PROJECT_ID` must be a positive integer (1, 2, 3 ...​).
+* `CLIENT_MOBILE` must only contain numbers and must be more than 3 digits long.
+* `CLIENT_EMAIL` must be in the format LOCAL_NAME@DOMAIN_NAME.com (local name must be longer than 3 characters).

 Examples:
 *  `client -a n/Amy p/1` Adds a client with `CLIENT_NAME` Amy to the `ClientList` and to the project with